How Long Do Bike Tires Last?

 • Inspect tires about once every two weeks to look for signs of damage or wear.

-• Make a mental note of tread pattern when new and look for visible signs of wear while inspecting your tires.
+• Make a mental note of tread patterns when new and look for visible signs of wear while inspecting your tires.

-• Be particularly careful to look over tires for any signs of cracking, gouging, bubbling, thread exposure, strange wear patterns, or anything else troubling.
-When in doubt replace them immediately.
+• Be careful to look over tires for any signs of cracking, gouging, bubbling, thread exposure, strange wear patterns, or anything else troubling.
+When in doubt, replace them immediately.

 See below for a handy dandy list to help you care for your tires as well as what to look for indicating it is time to replace them.